 Algorithms¶

-phonemenal provides three complementary phonetic similarity algorithms.
+phonemenal provides four complementary phonetic similarity algorithms.
 Each captures a different aspect of how words sound alike, and all return normalized scores between 0.0 (completely different) and 1.0 (identical).

 Overview¶